Dr. Joanna: Is the 5:2 Diet Worth Trying?

 They offer meals for the whole week including the Fast Days.
 It is certainly beneficial to order meals for the ‘normal days’ as you will have a solid nutritional base each day of approx. 1000 calories (4200 kJ) for women and 1400 calories (5900kJ) for men.
 Then on ‘normal days’ you add in a few of your favourite foods/drinks and can eat to appetite, while still adhering to healthy eating principles.

 You can order ‘fast day’ meals or a 5 or 7 day plan.
-The menu changes weekly and Dietlicious also caters for Gluten Free and Vegetarians in the 5.2 diet plans.
+The menu rotates weekly to provide plenty of variety.

 1 Harvie et al. Int J Obes (Lond) 2011 May;35(5):714-27